Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 Notice that instead of overloading the **matvec** function, we use the **set_elem** member function in the LinOp class to set the indices and values of the elements.
 This information is then stored internally in the LinOp class, and we let the LinOp class provide and optimize **matvec**.

-In the next section, we will see how we can benefit from the LinOp class by passing this object to Cytnx's iterative solver.
+In :ref:`Lanczos solver`, we will see how we can benefit from the LinOp class by passing this object to Cytnx's iterative solver.
 This way the eigenvalue problem can be solved efficiently with our customized linear operator.